Sunday, June 14, 2026

 The AAIF will host working groups on agent identity — extending the OpenID Foundation framework published in October 3 — and on payment authorisation flows.
 The Forum’s governance structure separates specification development from certification, contrasting with the vendor-owned approach of earlier protocol publications.

-The Linux Foundation’s entry establishes a third organisational tier in the agentic commerce landscape: vendor-neutral governance (AAIF), alongside ad hoc partnerships (Stripe-OpenAI ACP 4, Mastercard-PayPal 5) and single-company protocol publications (Google AP2 6, Visa TAP 7).
-Stripe’s Commerce Suite extends beyond the ACP Instant Checkout integration, providing a general-purpose developer surface for any agent-commerce application.
+The Linux Foundation’s entry establishes a third organisational tier in the agentic commerce landscape: vendor-neutral governance (AAIF), alongside ad hoc partnerships (Stripe-OpenAI ACP 4, Mastercard-PayPal 5) and single-company protocol publications (Google AP2 6, the Visa Trusted Agent Protocol (TAP) 7).
+The Stripe Agentic Commerce Suite extends beyond the ACP Instant Checkout integration, providing a general-purpose developer surface for any agent-commerce application.

 Standards and Payments lanes both recorded events in the same week for the second time this tracking period.
 The AAIF adds a governance layer that existing protocol publications from Google, Mastercard, and Visa have individually not provided.